Scenes and Branch

 and Chapter-2.txt

-finishes running, you want to jump to the scene corresponding to Chapter-2.txt
+is finished running, you want to jump to the scene corresponding to Chapter-2.txt

 , please use the following statement: